 This property was originally farmed by Joseph Ballinger Chiles beginning in 1844 (the namesake for Chiles and Lower Chiles Roads and the former nearby Chiles Mill).
 However, the original winery that was founded in the 1870’s (still standing) – was started by German born Francis Sievers who first came to California in the 1850’s and settled in the Chiles Valley in the 1870s.
 He called this land Lomita’s Vineyard and Winery (lomita in Spanish translates to little hills – a reference to the surrounding hills).

-Rather than the typical Napa ‘ghost winery’ that is mostly built out of local quarried stone, this winery is completely wooden (highly unusual in Napa to find a well preserved original wooden winery still standing).
+Rather than a typical Napa ‘ghost winery’ which is mostly built out of local quarried stone, this winery is completely wooden.
+It is highly unusual in Napa to find a well preserved original all wooden winery still standing pre-1900 – for reference other old wooden wineries are located at Trefethen Vineyards, the red barn at Frog’s Leap and a falling apart winery on private land in St. Helena (Pellet Estate).
+Others exist in the valley but are often converted for other uses or are now used for storage.
 The original press and some of the old wooden tanks are still housed within the winery.
 An old piano on site dates from the 1860’s; it was given to the Eisele’s by heirs of the Siever family.

 A highly sought after wine is their Terrzetto – inspired by Mozart’s operas of the same name.
 Terrzetto means three and every year Eisele blends exactly equal percentages of Cabernet Sauvignon, Cabernet Franc and Merlot in this wine.
 After farming their vineyards for decades, the Eiseles have really honed in on their property’s specific terroir and microclimates; these three varieties are planted in select locations so that they all ripen at about the same time.

-To purchase wine and or for more information, visit: www.volkereiselefamilyestate.com
+To purchase wine, to join their Cellar Club, to inquire about availability of library wines or for more information, visit: www.volkereiselefamilyestate.com